How to Earn a Microsoft Excel Certification (+ Why You Should)

 Discover what the Microsoft Excel Expert certification includes, how it can boost your career, and how to earn a certification.

-Microsoft's software company offers Microsoft Excel certification to verify professionals’ competency using its Excel spreadsheet tool for various situations.
-Excel is one of several tools in the Microsoft 365 stack, along with Word and PowerPoint, and is used to store, organise, and track data sets with formulas and functions.
+The Microsoft Excel certification is a credential that the software company Microsoft offers to verify professionals’ competency in using its Excel spreadsheet tool for various situations.
+Excel is one of several tools in the Microsoft 365 stack, along with Word and PowerPoint, and is used to store, organize, and track data sets with formulas and functions.
 Getting certified demonstrates that you have expert-level capabilities with this tool and are ready for jobs that require Excel expertise.

 The full name for the certification is Microsoft Office Specialist: Microsoft Excel Expert (Office 2019).
 You might also see it referred to as MO-201.
-You must take the Microsoft Excel Expert (Office 2019) exam to get the certification.
-This exam is 50 minutes, consists of 25 questions, and covers several areas of Excel usage, including:
+To get the certification, you must take the Microsoft Excel Expert (Office 2019) exam.
+This exam is 50 minutes long, consists of 25 questions, and covers several areas of Excel usage, including:

-The Microsoft Excel certification exam costs 100 USD in the United States.

 Getting an Excel certification can benefit your career in several ways.
-It’s a globally recognised credential that can be advantageous in many fields, including accounting, finance, project management, marketing, technology, and education.
-Many industries in India use Excel for everyday operations, making this a valuable skill as a potential job candidate.
+It’s a globally recognized credential that can be advantageous in many fields, including accounting, finance, project management, marketing, technology, and education.
+As of June 2022, Canada has the third-largest number of companies using Microsoft 365 globally, with nearly 100,000 companies in Canada using Excel and other tools in the Microsoft 365 stack [1].
+Having this certification can make you a more attractive job candidate, increase your value with your current employer, and even set you up for a salary increase.

 The time it takes to get Excel certified depends, in large part, on how much experience you already have with Excel and the frequency with which you prepare for the exam.
 According to Microsoft’s description of the Microsoft Office Specialist: Microsoft Excel Expert (Office 2019) certification, it’s meant to demonstrate that you have approximately 150 hours of instruction and hands-on experience with Excel.